Information for primary industries

 Regional travel restrictions – phase 2

-From 18 May, some regional travel restrictions have been relaxed as part of WA’s COVID-19 roadmap.
+From Friday 29 May, some regional travel restrictions have been removed.

 Exemptions apply for travel outside of these regions for: